ralemy/backbox/Docs/restcliend.md

             return localIP;
         }
 ~~~
 This is not guaranteed to work everywhere, but pretty much does. for a discussion and alternative methods of getting the local IP, one can start from the relevant [Stackflow Discussion](https://stackoverflow.com/questions/6803073/get-local-ip-address).

-There are also other ways of
+LocalIP is needed if a physical device is being tested, emulators also work with that but if only emulators are being tested there is a simpler way: Android simulators use 10.0.2.2 for communicating with the host, and iOS just can use local host. in StepsBase class there is a HostAddress() method that returns the appropriate string based on the operating system under test.

+# Configuring the app to use the RestTestServer

+Usually we would add a Setting parameter for the base and target URL. therefore the most direct solution is to create the global static Settings object and use a backdoor to change it from our tests.
+here is the example for iOS.

 ~~~csharp
         [Export("SpecflowBackdoor:")]